yvek/BluePillow/README.md

 The project started with simple Hello world.
 You can type the world name.
 You will see a list of worlds that are in DB.

-The list displayed using *RecyclerView* that is built with *LiveData*.
+The list is displayed using *RecyclerView* that is built with *LiveData*.
 Hence the list is always containing the latest data.

 ### UI Layer